mikepred/MAP/README.md

     ```

 2.  **Install Dependencies (inside the virtual environment):**
+    Install dependencies from the root `requirements.txt`:
     ```bash
-    pip install -r text_analyzer/requirements.txt
-    # The webapp might have additional dependencies, ensure Flask is listed or add it
-    # pip install Flask  (if not already in requirements.txt and needed by webapp.py)
+    pip install -r requirements.txt
     ```

 3.  **Run the Web Application:**
     From the project's root directory:
     ```bash
-    python webapp.py
+    python web_application/app.py
     ```

-4.  **Access in Browser:** Open your web browser and navigate to the URL provided in the terminal (usually `http://127.0.0.1:5000`).
+4.  **Access in Browser:** Open your web browser and navigate to the URL provided in the terminal (usually `http://127.0.0.1:5000` or a similar address).
     The Web GUI now includes interactive charts and features to visualize and explore your text:
       * Word Frequencies (Top N words): A bar chart displaying the most common words. *Click on a word in this chart to see example sentences where it appears.*
       * Sentiment Score Distribution (Positive, Neutral, Negative): A pie chart.